sdiehl/wiwinwlh/tutorial.md

 Elm
 ---

-Elm is a ML-like language that compiles into Javascript for evaluation within a web browser.
+Elm is a ML-like language that compiles into JavaScript for evaluation within a web browser.

-**Main difference**: Elm targets Javascript in the browser, while GHC Haskell is designed to work on top of the GHC managed runtime.
+**Main difference**: Elm targets JavaScript in the browser, while GHC Haskell is designed to work on top of the GHC managed runtime.
 Elm lacks any semblance of a modern ML type system features, and has no coherent story for overloading, modules or higher polymorphism.